 - Research Assistance Grant, Iran's National Elites Foundation (INEF) (2015-2017)

 I have always been enthusiastic about cutting-edge research in engineering.
 I started to collaborate with IEEE (Institute of Electronics and Electrical Engineering) in 2013 and I co-founded the first Magazine of IEEE Student Branch at University of Tehran.
 I was also the editor-in-chief for the first editions.
 Moreover, I edited IEEE Iran Section Newsletter for 4 years. (below pictures)

 My association with IEEE has continued for several years even after my graduation.
-I hope to keep on working with this institute (Some of the appreciation certificates which I received from IEEE at left).
+I hope to keep on working with this institute (Some of the appreciation certificates which I received from IEEE are in the picture).